CharlieInRain/docs-site/docs/smart-chain/guides/bridge-v2.md

 You can also verify the swap process from the “History” board.
 <img src="https://lh4.googleusercontent.com/74FfAjGt-NItSTjwNkBXFLTpLkkOGf7LGZ_ZyIpYusreWvvHilqFlgiL8Npl_gDAZfXOCcb60KfK_E3eZa4kE9V_AbiRTHN-L7MUmpEdhyg8K4jdrdJmyP-qn-iQ-8OliCXm_g-2" alt="img" style="zoom: 50%;" />

-### Swap Tokens from Binance Chain to a different Network
+### Swap Tokens from BNB Beacon Chain to a different Network

 - Install your extension wallet; it can be Binance Extension Wallet or MetaMask
 - Go to Binance Bridge page, and you will use V2 by default.